-When you compare to our 10 day Patagonia itinerary, 6 day Smoky Mountains itinerary, 3 day Cairo itinerary, or 2 week Tahiti itinerary, this one is quite similar.
-The core principle is that it's meant to cover the details that we feel other books and websites miss.
+When you compare this to our 10 day Patagonia itinerary, 6 day Smoky Mountains itinerary, 3 day Cairo itinerary, or 2 week Tahiti itinerary, this one is quite similar.
+The core principle is that it’s meant to cover the details that we feel other books and websites miss.

 With this Atacama desert itinerary focused on those that want to explore it independently without any booked tours, we’re also putting a significant emphasis on how trip planning works with your own car and providing updated details for how Atacama’s individual attractions now work post-pandemic.